-Industrial Development Bonds (IDBs) and First-Time Farmer Bonds (Aggie Bonds) are vital financing tools for small manufacturers and first-time farmers.
+Industrial Revenue Bonds (IRBs, also known as Industrial Development Bonds (IDBs)) and First-Time Farmer Bonds (Aggie Bonds) are vital financing tools for small manufacturers and first-time farmers.
 These types of bonds are key economic development tools used by state and local agencies to finance the small- to mid-sized manufacturing and agricultural sectors.
-IDBs and Aggie bonds could be used in times of crisis to quickly ramp up agricultural and manufacturing production.
+IRBs and Aggie bonds could be used in times of crisis to quickly ramp up agricultural and manufacturing production.

-Unfortunately, IDBs and Aggie Bonds have not been modernized in over 30 years, causing stagnation and decline in these respective industries.
-Over the past decade, IDB and Aggie Bond issuances have substantially declined due in major part to the outdated rules and regulations that govern the use of these bonds.
-The six reforms contained within MAMBA will update the Internal Revenue Code (IRC)'s private activity bond rules for IDBs and Aggie Bonds.
+Unfortunately, IRBs and Aggie Bonds have not been modernized in over 30 years, causing stagnation and decline in these respective industries.
+Over the past decade, IRB and Aggie Bond issuances have substantially declined due in major part to the outdated rules and regulations that govern the use of these bonds.
+The six reforms contained within MAMBA will update the Internal Revenue Code (IRC)'s private activity bond rules for IRBs and Aggie Bonds.